-Early sixties teen musicals It’s Trad, Dad!
+Early 1960s teen musicals It’s Trad, Dad!
 (1962) and Just for Fun (1963), the first two releases by Amicus Productions, gave little warning of the macabre chills that the British film company was about to unleash.
-Celebrating its 50th anniversary this year, Amicus hit its gruesome stride with Dr. Terror’s House of Horrors (1964), the first of a series of anthology horror films combining several short, fantastical tales under one vividly grisly title: Torture Garden (1967), The House That Dripped Blood (1970), Asylum (1972), Tales from the Crypt (1972), The Vault of Horror (1973), From beyond the Grave (1973)…
+Amicus hit its gruesome stride with Dr. Terror’s House of Horrors (1964), the first of a series of anthology horror films combining several short, fantastical tales under one vividly grisly title: Torture Garden (1967), The House That Dripped Blood (1970), Asylum (1972), Tales from the Crypt (1972), The Vault of Horror (1973), From beyond the Grave (1973)…

 Founded by two American producers, Milton Subotsky (who would also write many of the films) and Max Rosenberg, Amicus shared some of the same talent with rival horror studio Hammer: actors like Peter Cushing and Christopher Lee, and directors such as Freddie Francis and Seth Holt.

 Celebrated poster designer Tom Chantrell, whose prolific career took in everything from Brighton Rock (1947) to Star Wars (1977), also worked for both production houses.
 For a while Chantrell was ‘house artist’ at Hammer, bringing a ghoulish relish to the campaigns for everything the studio put out between The Nanny (1965) and Taste the Blood of Dracula (1969).

 This iconic image for the 1966 prehistoric adventure One Million Years B.C. is typical of Chantrell’s partiality for bold lettering and what film poster scholar Sim Branaghan calls “a riot of brilliantly deployed colour across epic, wonderfully composed canvases.”